 The theme of one’s commitment to SHADO destroying one’s personal life is a common thread in the series, from the mangled relationship between Mark and Gay to Straker’s ruined family life to Paul’s crumbling romantic relationship.
-To say nothing of Straker’s inability to go more than a coupe episodes without shoving a gun in Paul Foster’s face.
+To say nothing of Straker’s inability to go more than a couple of episodes without shoving a gun in Paul Foster’s face.
 It’s thematic ground that would be mined later in a variety of spy films, and it’s an especially bitter pill even when wrapped in the candy color of UFO’s set and costume design.
 But it’s hardly the only strain of more “adult” content than people were prepared for from a Gerry Anderson show.
 Adultery, recreational drug use, and torture all play roles in episodes.
-Broadcasting in 1970s, amidst the escalation of the war in Vietnam, the collapse of the Summer of Love into a maelstrom of unrest and violence, and global social upheaval and distrust of authority, there is a very strong paranoid streak running through UFO.
+Broadcasting in 1970s, amidst the Vietnam war , the collapse of the Summer of Love into a maelstrom of unrest and violence, and global social upheaval and distrust of authority, there is a strong streak of paranoia running through UFO.
 About the aliens, about one another, about SHADO itself.

 Unfortunately, the show was plagued by behind-the-scenes chaos.
 Seventeen episodes into production, everything fell apart when MGM-British Studios went out of business, forcing Century 21 to scramble for a new home.
 It was five months before production could resume.
 When the show returned, it was with a slightly more oddball, almost psychedelic undertone (there’s even a ouija board episode).
 The show was also hampered by cast changes.
 Actor Harry Baird, whose character had been a major part of the first few episodes, left over contract disputes after filming his fourth episode.
 Other actors would disappear with noticeable abruptness, especially after the unplanned five-month break when the show lost Gabrielle Drake and, even more noticeably, George Sewell who had played Straker’s second in command, Col. Alec Freeman.
 The confused production resulted in episodes being aired out of order and an overall sense of disjointed schizophrenia in the show.
 The darker, more adult nature confused and surprised viewers, and the outrageous excesses of the production sometimes overwhelmed the more mature content.

 For some, Anderson’s efforts to infuse the series with adult themes are in obvious conflict with his inability to come up with a more adultly logical set-up.
 There is much about UFO that should have been thought through with a little more care.
 Chief among these would be the entire set up on the Moon, Earth’s first line of defense against these organ-stealing space invaders.
 Moon base has three ships, and each one is armed with but a single weapon: one missile.
-Which means the aliens can defeat our first line of defense simply by send ing four guys.
+Which means the aliens can defeat our first line of defense simply by sending four guys.
 And yet the show never seem to thing this is anything but a perfectly acceptable military strategy.
 They also only have one jet to protect all of the earth, and for some reason it’s connected to a submarine, a submarine being possibly the least sensical vehicle you could spend money on as an organization dedicated to fighting spaceships.
-Overall, UFO is an awkward mix of ambitious and largely successful mature, emotional plots and less successful, childish decoration.
-It’s fine with me, but I love UFO.
-I can understand with no real problem how the show would just seem to unbalanced, neither fish nor fowl, to others.

 After the initial run of twenty-six episodes, the series was canceled.
 At least for while.
 Two years later, the show was syndicated for broadcast in the United States and became enough of a hit that ITC called Anderson back and commissioned a second season, only with a few changes to better suit the American audiences.
 First, the moonbase-based episodes had been much more popular in the States than the ones set on Earth, so the new season should be set on the moon.
 No problem, Anderson said, and he soon presented a concept in which SHADO has greatly expanded its moonbase presence, building a vast complex and using it as their new headquarters.
 ITC liked the idea, but no sooner had they said, “We like that idea” than the US airing hit the weird final third of the first series.
 Ratings dropped, and ITC canceled the second series.
 Not one to let hard work on a promising idea go to waste, Anderson took the basic concept and designs for UFO 2, tweaked them a little, and presented ITC with a pitch for a new live-action science fiction series, one about the crew of a moonbase that is thrust into deep space when the destruction of the earth sends the moon hurtling off into the cosmos.
 Anderson called the new series…Menace in Space.